Employee Well-Being

-The Future of Work Starts with Mental Health
+The Future of Work Starts with Better Mental Health Support

 As Calm celebrates its 10-year anniversary, we reflect on how mental health in the workplace has evolved over the last decade and how it’s become integral to employers’ future-of-work strategies.
 Here are three trends that should be part of your workforce benefits strategy.